-It is recommended that you allow three years to set up a Lighthouse from conception to completion - but of course if you are ready to go faster we will support you every step of the way!
+It is recommended that you allow two years to set up a Lighthouse from conception to completion - but of course if you are ready to go faster we will support you every step of the way!
 We are here to help and will talk you through our Scope of Service so you can see exactly what we offer.

-Sowing the seeds: talking to the Church Leaders, involving Churches Together, identifying people to work together on this exciting project.
-LHC can help with presentations, videos etc and will come to any meetings if invited!
+Talk to Church Leaders, involveChurches Together, identify people to work together on this exciting project.
+Lighthouse Central (LHC) can help with presentations, videos etc and will come to any meetings if invited!

 Think about possible venues for the Lighthouse week and contacts in those venues – we recommend a school and can advise you on what to look for.

 Come and see an existing Lighthouse in action, LHC will organise visits to a cross section so you can experience different types and size of sites.

 Assuming you are ready to go here's the process:

 - Agree your venue and book the date for Lighthouse Week